Nikolay-Petrov-Ognyanov/React-Blog/README.md

 ### Register and Login

-In order for the guests to be able to successfully register and/or log in, they are required to fill in valid a email and a password, consisting of at least 5 characters.
+In order for the guests to be able to successfully register and/or log in, they are required to fill in a valid email and a password, consisting of at least 5 characters.

 ## Users

-The logged in users can also create new posts, which they can also edit or delete.
-The features "Search", "Profile", "Like" and "Dislike" are present as well.
+The logged-in users can add new posts, which they can also edit or delete.
+The features "Search", "Profile", "Like" and "Dislike" are available as well.

 ### Search